 How to Groom a Cockapoo at Home

 It’s a good idea to look at some of the different Cockapoo haircuts to see which you prefer.
-In the video below, you can watch how the grooming of this breed is done..
+In the video that follows, you can watch how the grooming of this breed is done..
 The stylist provides a lot of grooming-related Cockapoo information such as how to use grooming equipment from clippers through to shears and how to keep your pet calm during the process.
 And of course you can see a popular Cockapoo haircut style.

 First and foremost the pet should be made to stand comfortably on the ground or on a waist high table for easy reach (for those who have a tendency to get backaches or those who can’t kneel on the ground comfortably).